How Does a Shower Filter Work?

 PP Cotton and Stainless Steel Mesh

-These two come first.
-They catch the physical stuff: rust particles, sand, sediment, and larger debris from the pipes.
+These come first.
+They catch rust particles, sand, sediment, and other debris from the pipes.
 They work as a pre-filter.
-They protect the other media from clogging too fast.
+They also protect the other media from clogging too quickly.

 KDF-55

 KDF-55 is a zinc-copper alloy.
-When water contacts it, an electrochemical reaction happens.
-This reaction converts free chlorine into harmless chloride.
+When water touches it, an electrochemical reaction takes place.
+That reaction converts free chlorine into harmless chloride.
 KDF-55 also helps reduce some heavy metals, including lead and mercury.
 It works well at moderate temperatures.
 Above 40°C, it works less well.
-That’s why calcium sulfite is also in the cartridge.
+That is why calcium sulfite is also in the cartridge.

 Calcium Sulfite

 Calcium sulfite is very effective at reducing chlorine in hot water.
 The reaction is fast.
-It’s almost instant as water passes through.
+It happens almost instantly as water passes through.
 At 40°C or above, calcium sulfite does most of the chlorine reduction work.
 KDF-55 and calcium sulfite together cover a wider temperature range.

 Activated Carbon

 Activated carbon improves the smell and taste of water.
 It reduces volatile organic compounds (VOCs).
-These are chemicals that can off-gas in your shower steam.
-It also picks up any residual chlorine the other media didn’t catch.
+These are chemicals that can off-gas in shower steam.
+It also picks up any leftover chlorine that the other media did not catch.
 Activated carbon works through adsorption.
 Contaminants stick to the carbon surface as water flows past.

 Mineral and Ceramic Media

-These stages help balance pH and soften the feel of the water.
-Hard water is high in dissolved calcium and magnesium.
-A shower filter isn’t designed to fully remove those minerals.
-But the mineral and ceramic layers reduce harshness.
-Water feels less harsh on skin and hair.
+These stages help balance pH and soften how the water feels.
+Hard water has a lot of dissolved calcium and magnesium.
+A shower filter is not built to remove those minerals completely.
+But the mineral and ceramic layers reduce the harsh feel.
+The water feels gentler on skin and hair.

 A shower filter reduces certain contaminants.
-It doesn’t purify water to drinking standard.
-It doesn’t remove all dissolved minerals.
+It does not purify water to drinking standard.
+It also does not remove all dissolved minerals.

 It reduces: